 The Theragun Elite massage gun is a little like the awkward middle child for whom you have to search to find their “special talents.”
 At first, I wasn’t quite sure why Therabody had made the Theragun Elite.
 The PRO was their professional-grade, ultra-powerful massage gun, the Prime was their gun for the everyday user, and the mini was their portable solution: so why did they make the Elite?
-I’m still not totally sure, but it does have some nice features.
+I’m still not sure, but it has some excellent features.

-I will say, it provides a nice premium option that’s not bonkers expensive like the PRO.
+It provides an excellent premium option that’s not bonkers expensive like the PRO.
 It has many, but not all, of the features the PRO has.
 The area where the Elite shines the most is in massaging others.
-Due to its weight and the silicone grip handle, it’s perfect for giving others percussion therapy on hard-to-reach areas including the lower back, trap muscles and back of the calves.
+Due to its weight and the silicone grip handle, it’s perfect for giving others percussion therapy on hard-to-reach areas, including the lower back, trap muscles and back of the calves.
 The carrying case for this gun and the PRO both feel very high-quality, and the LED screen, while small, is easy to read.

 - Less expensive price tag than the PRO with many of the same features